Alaska Home Inspector License Requirements

 Prerequisites:

-Step 1: Complete the Alaska Home Inspection Course from Main St Success.
+1. Complete the Alaska Home Inspection Course

 The Alaska Department of Commerce, Community, and Economic Development’s Division of Corporations, Business, and Professional Licensing requires a license to work as a home inspector, and choosing the right training will set you apart and build your brand as a reputable inspector.
 The recommended Alaska-approved home inspection course, including ebooks, aligns with topics on the National Home Inspector Exam (NHIE).

-Step 2: Take the Required Exams
+2. Take the Required Exams

 Alaska has a unique approach to home inspection certification in the sense that you can apply to inspect New Homes or Existing Homes — or you can apply for a “Joint Registration”, which allows you to inspect both.
 To apply for Existing Homes only, you must pass the National Home Inspector Examination (NHIE), which is offered by the Examination Board of Professional Home Inspectors.
 If you want to apply for New Homes or Joint Registration, there are four National Examinations through the International Code Council (ICC) that are required: